PaddlePaddle/PaddleNLP/README_en.md

 ## Introduction

-PaddleNLP is a powerful text domain library, which aims to accelerate NLP applications through easy-to-use API, rich application examples, and high performance distributed training.
-We also provide the NLP best practice based on PaddlePaddle 2.0 API system.
+**PaddleNLP** is a powerful NLP library with **Awesome** pre-trained Transformer models and easy-to-use interface, supporting wide-range of NLP tasks from research to industrial applications.

-* **Easy-to-Use and End-to-End API**
+* **Easy-to-Use API**
   - The API is fully integrated with PaddlePaddle 2.0 high-level API system.
-It minimizes the number of user actions required for common use cases like data loading, text pre-processing, transformer model loading, training and deployment, which enables you to deal with text problems more productively.
+It minimizes the number of user actions required for common use cases like data loading, text pre-processing, awesome transfomer models, and fast inference, which enables developer to deal with text problems more productively.

-* **Rich Application Examples**
+* **Wide-range NLP Task Support**
-  - Our model zoo covers mainstream NLP applications, including Lexical Analysis, Text Classification, Text Generation, Text Matching, Text Graph, Information Extraction, Machine Translation, General Dialogue and Question Answering etc.
+  - PaddleNLP support NLP task from research to industrial applications, including Lexical Analysis, Text Classification, Text Matching, Text Generation, Information Extraction, Machine Translation, General Dialogue and Question Answering etc.

 * **High Performance Distributed Training**
-  -  We provide a highly optimized ditributed training implementation for BERT with Fleet API, and mixed precision training strategy based on PaddlePaddle 2.0, it can fully utilize GPU clusters for large-scale model pre-training.
+  -  We provide an industrial level training pipeline for super large-scale Transformer model based on **Auto Mixed Precision** and Fleet distributed training API by PaddlePaddle, which can support customized model pre-training efficiently.

 ## Installation